 5. Betta Fish (Siamese Fighting Fish)

 We know what you’re thinking, but don’t let the name fool you.
-While male Siamese fighting fish are indeed aggressive towards each other, it is actually quite an agreeable fish when just one male is housed in a tank.
+While male Siamese fighting fish are indeed aggressive towards each other, it is quite an agreeable fish when just one male is housed in a tank.
 It’s also one of the most common freshwater aquarium fish species you’ll find in stores.

-Perhaps because of the negative connotations its name arouses, the Siamese fighting fish is more commonly known as the “betta” in fishkeeping circles.
+Perhaps because of its name’s negative connotations, the Siamese fighting fish is more commonly known as the “betta” in fishkeeping circles.

-Many bettas boast flared opercula, which give them a unique appearance regardless of their pattern and makes them impossible to miss in an aquarium.
-While bettas do enjoy plant food, they are omnivorous and also require animal protein
+Many bettas boast flared opercula, which gives them a unique appearance regardless of their pattern and makes them impossible to miss in an aquarium.
+While bettas enjoy plant food, they are omnivorous and require animal protein.

 If you’re up for a challenge, you should consider adding an angelfish or two to your aquarium.
-Although the angelfish can be difficult to raise and keep, many aquarists argue that its unique body and many color variations make the experience more than worth it.
+Although the angelfish can be challenging to raise and keep, many aquarists argue that its unique body and color variations make the experience more than worth it.

-Much like Siamese fighting fish, angelfish are omnivorous and require a balanced diet of plant and animal food, which can be a challenge to get right if you have no prior experience keeping aquarium fish.
+Much like Siamese fighting fish, angelfish are omnivorous and require a balanced diet of plants and animal food, which can be a challenge to get right if you have no prior experience keeping Fish.

 Furthermore, angelfish require a large tank and should have no less than 20 gallons of water to move around in.
 As it matures, your angelfish may reach up to 6 inches in length, which will be a problem if you have smaller fish in your aquarium as it will be eager to assert its dominance.